 We have talked a lot about what happens when you have too much estrogen in your body.
 But what if you don’t have enough estrogen?
 What happens to your body then?
 Can low estrogen be just as harmful and unpleasant as high estrogen?

-As we mentioned earlier, some of the symptoms of low estrogen are almost identical to the symptoms of high estrogen.
-They include:
+Some of the symptoms of low estrogen are almost identical to the symptoms of high estrogen, including including:

 - Weight gain